GVR Report cover Luxury Goods Market Size, Share & Trends Report

 The noticeable shift towards experiential luxury is driving the luxury products market.
 This shift is driven by changing consumer preferences, particularly among millennials and Gen Z consumers, who are increasingly valuing experiences over material possessions.
 As a result, luxury brands are adapting their strategies to cater to this trend by focusing on creating immersive experiences such as exclusive events, personalized services, and VIP access to engage customers on a deeper level.
 For instance, in April 2023, Saks Fifth Avenue expanded Saks Limitless, its exclusive invite-only program for top clients.
 The program offers members special services and benefits to access luxury fashion, one-of-a-kind merchandise, and exclusive experiences.

-Furthermore, the growth of international travel has significantly contributed to the market.
+Furthermore, the growth of international travel is another major factor driving market growth.
 Tourists often purchase luxury goods as souvenirs or gifts while traveling abroad, leading to a boost in sales for luxury brands with a strong presence in key tourist destinations.
 Moreover, travel retail, including duty-free shops at airports, has become a significant channel for luxury sales, catering to affluent travelers seeking premium products.
-In January 2024, Aer Rianta International opened a new luxury vintage fashion & accessories store named Preloved - Fashion in Full Circle at the Lisbon Airport.
+In January 2024, Aer Rianta International opened Preloved - Fashion in Full Circle, a new luxury vintage fashion and accessories store at Lisbon Airport.
+This dedicated retail space aims to boost luxury brand sales through the airport platform.
+It targets affluent travelers seeking unique items, capitalizing on impulse buying within the travel retail setting.

 Market Concentration & Characteristics